beaker-project/beaker-project.org/dev/tech-roadmap.rst

    * a public page giving at least basic info on how Beaker is used at Red Hat

+* Red Hat workflow independence

+  * Moving any remaining hardcoded Red Hat specific settings into configuration files
+  * Full Fedora deployment compatibility (including the test suite)
+  * A harness independent reservesys mechanism
+  * Self tests that exercise beah, the legacy harness API and the new harness API
+  * Theming support in the main web UI

 The status of ``beah``